The world is littered with micro acts of fun and fabulousness…

 Canon Barnett Primary School and Tim Spooner’s free exhibition Monuments of Tower Hamlets is on show 4-9 June at Toynbee Studios as part of 2 Degrees Festival.
 On Friday 6 June from 4-6pm, local residents are invited to a special exhibition event with refreshments.
 The exhibition is supported by Tower Hamlets Council.

-Gathering materials and making workshops with Year 2 students and artist Tim Spooner.
+Images: Gathering materials and making workshops with Year 2 students and artist Tim Spooner.
 Photos by Rob Harris.